Northern Ireland (Welfare Reform) Act 2015

 Description

-The bill requires that any Order in Council must be approved by both Houses of Parliament before it can be enacted.
-The power granted by the bill has a sunset clause, expiring on December 31, 2016.
+Any Order in Council must be approved by both Houses of Parliament before it can be enacted.
+The bill includes a sunset clause, expiring on December 31, 2016, meaning no further Orders in Council can be made after that date.

 Government Spending